 In the world of mandolin, Ted Eschliman has created JazzMando, a site rich in theory, techniques, and exercises, focusing on the jazz genre.
 His innovative approach using his FFcP method drills a physical familiarity into the player's fingers, softening the fear of upper frets and prepares for the harmonic alterations necessary for effective and intuitive playing of more complex contemporary music.

-Mandozine provides an archive of over 2,900 tunes in TabLEdit format, a Techniques section covering a range of topics, and the archive for interviews conducted by the CoMando discussion list of some of the greatest artists of the last 50 years.
+Mandozine provides an archive of almost 3,000 tunes in TabLEdit format, a Techniques section covering a range of topics, and the archive for interviews conducted by the CoMando discussion list of some of the greatest artists of the last 50 years.
 Mandozine also broadcasts a 24/7 Internet radio station that plays mandolin-centric music.

 The mandolin world covers a broad range of styles that have been applied to the instrument.
 For many mandolin players, Bill Monroe is the center-point, having redefined the role of the mandolin and invented a style emulated today.
 The giants of mandolin that are recording and performing today, such as David Grisman, Mike Marshall, Don Stiernberg, and Mike Compton, have influenced and inspired the younger generation.